With less than a month to go before Remembrance Day, it is expected that England will shortly descend into its annual bout of Poppy insanity.

 “Someone in the public eye will either wear a poppy or not wear a poppy, the Daily Express will interrupt its blanket coverage of the weather to express faux-outrage, or to laud their patriotism, and poppies will once again dominate the news cycle until Christmas.”

 It is currently understood that the Express is planning to use Photoshop to make it appear that a Muslim man is wearing a poppy on his balls.

 Coupled with a simple rhetorical headline such as ‘is this what so many brave British soldiers died for?’
 It is expected that the device should bolster the circulation of the beleaguered ‘newspaper’ enough to make its moral corruption worthwhile.

-Also expected for Poppygeddon this year are footballers and BBC presenters not wearing poppies at the right time, local councils banning poppies for fear of offending the Muslim community, and another futile attempt to make white poppies a thing.
+Also expected for Poppygeddon this year are headlines about footballers and BBC presenters not wearing poppies at the right time, local councils banning poppies for fear of offending the Muslim community, and another futile attempt to make white poppies a thing.